 Funding and Accreditation

 Opportunities for Inclusion programs are funded by the Division of Medical Assistance (MassHealth), the Department of Developmental Services (DDS), Massachusetts Commission for the Blind and private fees.
 The Commission on Accreditation of Rehabilitation Facilities (CARF) accredits the Day Habilitation and Community Based Day Supports (CBDS) programs.
 Day Habilitation and CBDS programs are licensed by the Department of Developmental Services Survey and Certification process.
-Opportunities for Inclusion (formerly GWArc) has consistently received the highest level of certification from both organizations.
+Opportunities for Inclusion has consistently received the highest level of certification from both organizations.

 Referrals are received through the Department of Developmental Services, Department of Medicaid Assistance and Massachusetts Commission for the Blind.
 The agency also accepts private pay.
 If wait time for services occurs, future participants will be placed in the program appropriate to their needs in order of their application and acceptance to the agency.